-This update covers events from 1st April 2019 to 30th June 2019 and was prepared by Legal Prosperity Foundation Kyrgyzstan and International Partnership for Human Rights (IPHR).
+This update covers events from 1st April 2019 to 30th June 2019 and was prepared by Legal Prosperity Foundation Kyrgyzstan and International Partnership for Human Rights (IPHR) for CIVICUS Monitor.
 During this period several attacks against human rights defenders were documented and are explained in more detail bellow.

 The US Department of State published a report on human rights in Kyrgyzstan in 2018, where certain improvements on human rights under the rule of President Sooronbai Jeenbekov were highlighted.
 The report acknowledged a “more relaxed press environment” and that the government, in general, allowed access to the internet.
 In addition, the report stated that the freedom of peaceful assembly is generally respected.
 However, the report also stated that some “some journalists reported intimidation related to coverage of sensitive topics, such as inter-ethnic relations, “religious extremism,” or the rise of nationalism.”